PhoebeYahengWu/movie-search-tool/README.md

 ## Questions

-For questions about the project contact PhoebeYahengWu or directly at null.
+For questions about the project contact PhoebeYahengWu or directly at wuyaheng2016@gmail.com